sonnydavidson/SonnyDavidsonT2A2/README.md

 - Expected response data: The full list of players in the database from most to least cleansheets
 - Authentication methods:

+### Get the stats of the player you searched
+- HTTP request verb: GET
+- Required data where applicable: The players name
+- Expected response data: The full stats of the searched player
+- Authentication methods:

+### Delete a player
+- HTTP request verb: DELETE
+- Required data where applicable: The players name
+- Expected response data: A message confirming the player you deleted
+- Authentication methods: JWT Token and admin role

+### Update a player
+- HTTP request verb: PUT/PATCH
+- Required data where applicable: The players name
+- Expected response data:
+- Authentication methods: JWT Token and admin role

+### Adding a new player
+- HTTP request verb: POST
+- Required data where applicable: position, team, name, number, goals, assists, cleansheets, form and fitness
+- Expected response data:
+- Authentication methods: JWT Token and admin role